chaseWilliams/data_science_learn/README.md

 * Familiarity with Python
 * Knowledge of basic linear algebra (matrices)
     * Multivariate calculus is a definite plus, but not required
-* Your own copy of [Python Machine Learning](https://www.amazon.com/Python-Machine-Learning-Sebastian-Raschka/dp/1783555130) (and check out the code at the [GitHub](https://github.com/rasbt/python-machine-learning-book))
 * The [data](https://archive.ics.uci.edu/ml/machine-learning-databases/haberman/haberman.data)

 Note that you can also clone this repository for the example code and the associated data, under the subfolder `haberman`.